 - Metallic (or copper) black where the fish also has some iridescent scales.

 Melano black is the most popular and deepest black of the three, where a gene has mutated to massively increase the amount of black pigment in the skin.
-Melano females being infertile means they can only be bred by melano gene carrying females of other betta fish varieties.
+Melano females being infertile means they can only be bred by melano gene carrying females of other varieties.

 The black lace betta is also a nice deep black color, though not quite as deep as the melano.
 However, this variety isn’t infertile unlike the melano females so is more easily bred and therefore more readily achieved and available.